d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 The details differ somewhat between NVIDIA, AMD, ARM and other chip vendors.
 While each core is relatively weak, running at about 1GHz clock frequency, it is the total number of such cores that makes GPUs orders of magnitude faster than CPUs.
-For instance, NVIDIA's recent Ampere A100 GPU offers over 300 TFLOPs per chip for specialized 16 bit precision (BFLOAT16) matrix-matrix multiplications, and up to 20 TFLOPs for more general-purpose floating point operations (FP32).
+For instance, NVIDIA's recent Ampere A100 GPU offers over 300 TFLOPs per chip for specialized 16-bit precision (BFLOAT16) matrix-matrix multiplications, and up to 20 TFLOPs for more general-purpose floating point operations (FP32).
 At the same time, floating point performance of CPUs rarely exceeds 1 TFLOPs.
-For instance, Amazon's Graviton 3  reaches 2 TFLOPs peak performance for 16 bit precision operations, a number similar to the GPU performance of Apple's M1 processor.
+For instance, Amazon's Graviton 3  reaches 2 TFLOPs peak performance for 16-bit precision operations, a number similar to the GPU performance of Apple's M1 processor.

 There are many reasons why GPUs are much faster than CPUs in terms of FLOPs.
 First, power consumption tends to grow *quadratically* with clock frequency.
-Hence, for the power budget of a CPU core that runs 4 times faster (a typical number), you can use 16 GPU cores at $\frac{1}{4}$ the speed, which yields $16 \times \frac{1}{4} = 4$ times the performance.
+Hence, for the power budget of a CPU core that runs four times faster (a typical number), you can use 16 GPU cores at $\frac{1}{4}$ the speed, which yields $16 \times \frac{1}{4} = 4$ times the performance.
 Second, GPU cores are much simpler